+*The additional explanation, where possible, will provide the justification for classification.
+Consideration should be given particularly to provide additional explanations for questions 13 to 17.

 Appendix 4.
 Grievance Redress Mechanism

 IFAD-supported projects and programmes are designed in a participatory process thus taking into account the concerns of all stakeholders.
 IFAD works to ensure that all IFAD investments are implemented in accordance with the Fund’s policies, standards and safeguards.
 IFAD considers it equally important that parties adversely or potentially adversely affected by IFAD-supported projects and programmes should be able to bring issues to the Fund’s attention.